 Just out of interest:

-Rehoboth is Hebrew word which means 'room or open space to flourish'.
+Rehoboth is a Hebrew word which means 'room or open space to flourish'.
 The founder of the organisation chose the name as the story relating to Rehoboth in some ways depicts the story of her life.
 The passion for good family life and the work we do at Rehoboth is born from lived experiences and we believe that change is possible regardless of upbringing and past experiences.

 We provide our service through One to one and home visits, coffee mornings, group trainings, workshops, conferences, excursions, social events, family outreach, collaboration with other organizations including faith groups, who provide similar services, working alongside the local authority, businesses referral and signposting.